Medium Risk

 Controls the hardware load by setting the number of active WebGL fish in the Aquarium simulation.

-Part of the Glazyr Viz MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Glazyr Viz server.

 AI agents use browser_set_fish_count to create or modify resources in Glazyr Viz.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call browser_set_fish_count repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Glazyr Viz.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Glazyr Viz.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.